Dining up north: Pequot to Crosslake

 The “Family Restaurant” part of their name fits well during daylight hours, but when the sun goes down, the kids are replaced by partying 22-year-olds, and the younger and older should be safely home in bed.

-Back to County Road 66 and north to Manhattan Beach is Manhattan Beach Lodge and Manhattans Restaurant (218-692-3381).
+Continuing on County Road 66, you'll find Manhattan Beach Lodge and Manhattans Restaurant (218-692-3381).
 The lodge has been on an 80-year up-and-down ride, with the latest edition being a bit of both.

 The lodge always is worth a visit for the best sunsets in Minnesota, over Big Trout Lake, and probably a good meal.